Learning vs Performance at Work

-These days, businesses have a comparatively easy time keeping track of employee performance due to all of the metrics and analytics available to them.
-They can see exactly how productive an employee is, and there’s data that proves it, which can be helpful when making difficult decisions regarding staff.
+Metrics, stats and analytics can seemingly show exactly how productive an employee is, and can be helpful when making difficult decisions regarding staff.

-However, this data usually doesn’t tell the full story.
-In particular, it doesn’t show the exact reason why an employee’s productivity is lower than their colleagues.
-The two biggest causes are a lack of training and poor performance.
-These two may sound similar to some people, and can be confused, but there are some major differences and it’s important to be able to differentiate when an employee lacks training and when they’re just performing poorly.
+But does data tell the full story?
+Numbers presented without context won’t you show the exact reason an employee’s productivity is lower than their colleagues.
+The two biggest culprits are a lack of training and poor performance.
+They may sound similar, but these major indicators of low productivity need to be properly understood to run an effective workplace.

 A lack of training, or performance issues?